 I was a Co-Principal Investigator for the Civil Rights Digital Library Initiative (CRDL), initially funded by a National Leadership Grant from the Institute of Museum and Library Services.
-Since 2006 I have supervised graduate students and undergraduates to conduct research and write for the CRDL website entitled Freedom on Film: Civil Rights in Georgia, to publish and present jointly authored scholarly essays on the long Civil Rights Movement, and to conduct research and write about distinguished African Americans from Georgia such as the writer-filmmaker Joseph Richardson Jones (1900-1948) and composer Robert Allen "Bob" Cole (1868-1911) .
+Between 2005 and 2015 I supervised graduate students and undergraduates to conduct research and write for the CRDL website entitled Freedom on Film: Civil Rights in Georgia, to publish and present jointly authored scholarly essays on the long Civil Rights Movement, and to conduct research and write about distinguished African Americans from Georgia such as the writer-filmmaker Joseph Richardson Jones (1900-1948) and composer Robert Allen "Bob" Cole (1868-1911) .
 We are interviewed in the two-hour documentary How We Got Over (2009), hosted by Andrew Young, former U.N.
 Ambassador and Mayor of Atlanta.
 We earned an EMMY for this program, in the category of Television Crafts Achievement Excellence: Technical Achievement, from the Southeast Regional Chapter of the National Academy of Television Arts and Sciences (2010).
 In 2008 we earned the Award for Excellence in Archival Program Development from the Georgia Historical Records Advisory Board.
 In 2010 we earned a national award, the Helen and Martin Schwartz Prize for Public Humanities Programs, and in 2011, an Award for Excellence in Research Using the Holdings of an Archives from the Georgia Historical Records Advisory Board.

 Please email me to make an appointment.
 Thank you.